-Meet Hugh O’Brien, our HR Leader of the Month for February
+Meet Hugh O’Brien (Director, HBS Ireland) our HR Leader for February

 Principal Connections, the Irish Arm of Agilium Worldwide Executive Search Group is delighted to announce the launch of our new monthly interview series.
 The ‘HR Leaders Series’ will be Ireland’s only interview series dedicated to profiling the importance of the HR Function through the insights of Ireland’s Top HR Leaders.

 Hugh O’Brien is Principal Connections HR Leader of the Month for February.
 Over the past 20+ years’, Hugh has held senior HR leadership positions with companies including – Virgin Media, Danone, Prudential Assurance and IT Alliance.
 Latterly, Hugh was HR Director for eir before founding HR Business Solutions provider, HBS Ireland.